barbazul/1kfa/mod_guide_gm.md

 ## Drive Towards Your Next Journey Point

-When a GM has time in the spotlight, and the set-up has been established, they have an opportunity to earn themselves a *Journey point* by taking the plot to another milestone in the Hero's Journey.
+When you have time in the spotlight, and the set-up has been established, take the opportunity to earn a *Journey point* by taking the plot to another milestone in the Hero's Journey.

 Look to the [Campaigns section](#campaigns) and decide which milestone the current fictional situation is well set-up for.

 Remember that the players don't have to bite on every hook.
 Don't fight it when things to go sideways.
 You can always skip it or try again.